-- Deferred Action for Childhood Arrivals (DACA): President Obama signed an executive order suspending deportation of immigrants who arrived in the U.S. illegally as children. - 2014 Deferred Action for Parents of Americans (DAPA): President Obama expanded the pool of eligible recipients of DACA, providing deportation relief to certain parents of U.S. citizens and lawful permanent residents. - June 2016 United States v.
+Deferred Action for Childhood Arrivals (DACA): President Obama signed an executive order suspending deportation of immigrants who arrived in the U.S. illegally as children.

+2014 Deferred Action for Parents of Americans (DAPA): President Obama expanded the pool of eligible recipients of DACA, providing deportation relief to certain parents of US citizens and lawful permanent residents.

+June 2016 United States v.
 Texas: After Texas and other states sued to block the implementation of DAPA, and an appeals court upheld the suit, the Supreme Court heard the challenge to Obama's executive action.
-The Court was split 4-4, so the appeals court's ruling remains. - Jan.
-2016 Trump issues three executive orders limiting immigration that spark protests across the nation: In his three orders, he instructs DHS to begin the process of building a wall along the Mexico-U.S. border, expands the powers of immigration officers, denies federal funding to sanctuary cities, suspends immigration from seven Muslim majority countries and cuts the number of refugees allowed in the U.S. - Feb.
-5 US district judge from Washington puts a nation-wide hold on the travel ban and the Ninth U.S. Court of Appeals upholds the ruling - Feb.
-9 Sen. Dick Durbin (D-IL) asks Senate Majority Whip John Cornyn (R-TX) to examine Trump's executive orders: Both senators are leaders on the Senate subcommittee on immigration, which Durbin says has a responsibility to address the legality, morality and efficacy of the orders - eb.
-14 Acting director of US Immigration and Customs Enforcement canceled a meeting with the leader of the Congressional Hispanic Caucus and other Democrats to discuss a recent wave of immigration raids
+The Court was split 4-4, so the appeals court's ruling remains.

+Trump issues three executive orders limiting immigration that spark protests across the nation: In his three orders, he instructs DHS to begin the process of building a wall along the Mexico-US border, expands the powers of immigration officers, denies federal funding to sanctuary cities, suspends immigration from seven Muslim majority countries and cuts the number of refugees allowed in the US..
+These orders do not affect DACA.

+Feb.
+5 US district judge from Washington puts a nation-wide hold on the travel ban and the Ninth U.S. Court of Appeals upholds the ruling

+March 6 Trump signs new EO reinstating the travel ban that might circumvent judicial objection:

+The new EO, which goes into effect on March 16, bans immigration from six Muslimmajority countries (dropping Iraq from January's order) and reinstates an 120-day ban on all refugees

+Bidding begins on contracts for the US-Mexico border wall: Although the DHS only has about \$20 million in reserve funds that could be used on the wall, which is estimated to cost over \$20 billion, the Trump administration will reportedly ask Congress for \$6.6 billion to fund the wall and crack down on undocumented immigrants in the coming weeks.

 - Sens.
-Joe Manchin (D-WV), Jon Tester (D-MT), Heidi Heitkamp (D-ND) and Joe Donnelly (D-IN) are up for reelection in 2018 in states that Trump won and may be pressured to vote with the GOP on border security measures - Trump's EOs have sparked protests across the country, which many GOP lawmakers will experience at town halls they host during the upcoming February recess - On February 7, 2017 GOP Senators Tom Cotton and David Perdue proposed a bill developed with the Trump administration to cut the number of immigrants granted US residency each year from 1 million to 500,000; however, it will likely face tough opposition in both chambers despite the GOP majority - 24 GOP Congressmen and women have come out against Trump's travel ban, but it remains to be seen what the GOP and Trump will do on immigration moving forward
+Joe Manchin (D-WV), Jon Tester (D-MT), Heidi Heitkamp (D-ND) and Joe Donnelly (D-IN) are up for reelection in 2018 in states that Trump won and may be pressured to vote with the GOP on border security measures - Trump's EOs have sparked protests across the country, which many GOP lawmakers experienced personally at town halls during February recess - On February 7, 2017 GOP Senators Tom Cotton and David Perdue introduced a bill developed with the Trump administration to cut the number of immigrants granted US residency each year from 1 million to 500,000 - The Trump administration needs 60 votes in the Senate to fund the US-Mexico border wall; Sen. Minority Leader Chuck Schumer said Democrats will block the bill regardless of any other measures it contains